danku2001/GenAI-Project/README.md

 - The model performs scene-level classification and does not localize individual workers
 - False positives and false negatives present a tradeoff between safety and usability

+---

+For dataset access details, see the `data/` directory.